Dimedici1/law_fieldlab/README.md

 ```

 Update the link collection with relevant links from EUR-Lex that contain CELEX codes.
 Alternatively, the code can be adapted to accept any form of string input.
+Please only select a part of the provided links.
+Trying to save all of them does not work.
 ```
 cd ..
 cd create_database